 A changing and dressing area

 Many parents opt for a dresser with a topper, a space-saving option that keeps clothes and diapers in one central place.
-If this is your preference, make sure necessities are within arm’s reach, and never leave your infant alone.
-To keep baby occupied, place a rattle or grasping toy nearby, or mount an unbreakable mirror along the wall.
+If this is your preference, make sure necessities are within arm’s reach, and never leave your infant alone on the top of your changing table.
+To keep your baby occupied, place a rattle or grasping toy nearby, or mount an unbreakable mirror along the wall.

 (Read more about reasons for a Montessori mirror.)

-As your child becomes more mobile, consider replacing big, heavy drawers with kid-friendly cubbies, and install a lower rail in the closet for independently picking out clothes.
+As your child begins walking, consider replacing big, heavy drawers with kid-friendly cubbies, and install a lower rail in the closet for the independent selection of clothes.
 Wall hooks at a child’s height also work well for hanging up everyday items like jackets and sweatshirts.
-You can also include a self-care space by placing a mirror on the wall at your child’s height, along with a hairbrush and tissues.
-Your little one can use the self-care area for brushing their hair and blowing their nose.

 Play and movement area for babies and toddlers